StinkySteak/unity-webgl-copy-and-paste/README.md

   2. Make your own [WebGL template](https://docs.unity3d.com/Manual/webgl-templates.html) and use [`user-select: none;`](https://developer.mozilla.org/en-US/docs/Web/CSS/user-select) in your CSS to make whatever parts of the page you want to prevent from being selected.

-## ChangeList

-* 0.3.0

-  * Added `Preserve` attribute to `WebGLCopyAndPasteAPI` class, and `AlwaysLinkAssembly` to the assembly, so Unity doesn't strip the code if the plugin is moved to a package

-* 0.2.1

-  * Fixed paste not working on some browsers

-  * Fixed labels not being visually updated on some browsers

-  * Fixed potential null reference exception when `EventSystem.current` is null

-  * Substituted deprecated JavaScript `Window.event`

-* 0.2.0

-  * Fixes for Unity 2021.2

-* 0.1.0

-  * Removed the need for MonoBehaviours

-  * Replaced messages with proper callbacks

-  * Fixed data storing in `window`

-* 0.0.2

-  * Support cut

-  * Support Safari

-* 0.0.1

-  * Initial Release

-## License: BSD-3-Clause